 Fiber.
 There are 13 grams of fiber in a 3-tablespoon serving of chia seeds.
 Since the recommended daily intake of fiber for adults is between 25 and 38 grams, adding chia to your smoothie is a wonderful way to get a head start on this nutritional requirement!

 Protein.
 That same 3-tablespoon serving of chia seeds contains 6 grams of protein.
-There’s also 15 grams of carbs in a serving of chia, making it a great natural alternative to performance enhancing sports beverages.
+There are also 15 grams of carbs in a serving of chia, making it a great natural alternative to performance enhancing sports beverages.

 Calcium.
 Chia seeds are full of calcium.
 There are 233 milligrams in a 3-tablespoon serving, which is almost the same amount of calcium as found in 1 cup of milk (299 milligrams).
 Adults should consume 1,000 milligrams of calcium a day, and a serving of chia is a great, dairy-free source of this mineral.